Skip to content

 3. Prompts to install pytest if not found (interactive mode)

-4. Runs pytest with provided arguments
+4. Runs pytest with the provided arguments

 Notes: